Scalable Communication for Multi-Agent Reinforcement Learning via Transformer-Based Email Mechanism: Experiments

 The baselines include MAPPO, MADDPG, Full Communication (FC) and Randomly-stop Communication (RC).
 MAPPO is the CTDE backbone we are using in the following experiments, which is proven to have state-of-the-art performance on several MARL cooperative benchmarks \cite{yu_surprising_2021}.
 MADDPG is another classic CTDE approach for multi-agent cooperation tasks \cite{lowe_multi-agent_2020}.
 FC and RC are two special cases of TEM.
 We keep the communication protocol the same, but disable the decoder in the message module, instead, the agents choose the communication targets by pre-defined rules.
 In FC, the agent will keep randomly choosing someone to communicate with, to extend the message chain until no one is available.
 In RC, the agent will randomly stop the message chain by a probability $p$, or keep forwarding to a random one.

-We run the experiments over 6 seeds.
-For each seed, we compute the win rate over 32 test games after each training iteration as shown in Fig. \ref{figsmac}.TEM gets the highest win rate over the baselines.
+We run the experiments over five seeds.
+For each seed, we compute the win rate over 32 test games after each training iteration as shown in Fig. \ref{figsmac}.
+TEM gets the highest win rate over the baselines.
 FC and RC perform worse than MAPPO benchmark.
 One possible reason is that targeted communication by TEM could improve cooperation while random communication by FC and RC may bring redundant information for decision-making.
-The win rate of baseline MADDPG remains zero, showing that it is hard to defeat an army with more units and MADDPG fails to learn such a strategy.
+The win rate of MADDPG remains zero, showing that it is hard to defeat an army with more units.